p030610/p030610/README.md

-studying at ajou university as an undergraduate student(2020.3~)
+Studying at ajou university as an undergraduate student(2020.3~)

 c++
 python